 How to Discard Sewing Machine Needles

+In the same way you dispose of straight pins.
 Just wrap the pointed ends with tape and toss.

 Or, you could collect spent needles in an old prescription bottle.
 Once full, discard the bottle with pins.